 • Frequently Asked Questions

-What are your requirements for service dog training?
+What are your requirements for starting training?

 How long will training take?